East Malling to Maidstone Walk

 4. In the bottom corner go through a metal kissing gate and turn half-right to go diagonally across a meadow, aiming slightly to the right of a prominent white building 1 km away, Barham Court?.

 5. In the far corner turn right onto a tarmac lane (via another kissing gate if you want to avoid a cattle grid), rejoining the MVW.
-It goes past the white-painted row of Mill Cottages and then some more houses in a dip, with a large pond on the right.
+Follow the lane past the white-painted row of Mill Cottages and some more houses in a dip, with a large pond on the right.

-6. The lane crosses a stream flowing from the pond towards the ruins of Tutsham Oil Mill?, then winds its way back uphill past some large old trees.
+6. After crossing a stream flowing from the pond towards the ruins of Tutsham Oil Mill? the lane winds its way back uphill past some large old trees.
 Follow it round a couple of bends to a T-junction with the B2163.

 2. Direct route (1 km)

-1. Turn right out of the pub and retrace your steps through the gate into the field below Smiths Hall.
-Follow a clear grassy path gently downhill across two fields, going through a metal kissing gate in the tree boundary between them.
+1. Retrace your steps through the gate into the meadow below Smiths Hall.
+Follow a clear grassy path gently downhill across two meadows, going through a wide gap in the tree boundary between them.

-2. At the bottom of the second field go out through a side gate and keep ahead on a lane, rejoining the MVW.
-Follow the lane round a right-hand bend and out to a T-junction with the B2163.
+2. At the bottom of the second meadow go out through a side gate and keep ahead on a lane, rejoining the MVW.
+Follow it round a right-hand bend to a T-junction with the B2163.

 3. At the T-junction cross the main road carefully and go up a few steps in the bank opposite.
 Do not go through the gate ahead but turn sharp left onto a permissive path in the belt of trees beside the road.
 This avoids a bit of awkward road walking but you soon have to rejoin the B2163 in front of the medieval Teston Bridge?.
 Cross this narrow road bridge carefully, using the refuges when necessary to avoid the traffic.